wp-plugins/ppress/readme.txt

 Don’t know how to code?
 Get form designs from the [themes shop](http://profilepress.net/themes/) installable via the built-in theme installer.

+ You don't need to worry about server-side PHP validation, authentication and authorisation.
+Simply code forms and ProfilePress will turn them into functional custom login, registration and password reset forms. **Magic**
 ### Features of the plugin include:**
 * Unlimited front-end login forms.
 * Unlimited front-end registration forms.